kentv0/kentvolio/README.md

 ======
 Introduction
 ------
-This repository contain the project code for my career portfolio website.
+This repository contains the project code for my career portfolio website.
 For a live demonstration, visit https://kentvo.com

 Disclaimer
 ------